filippo-ferrari/munera/README.md

     - ~~Each event has a number of people connected to it, expenses can be added to these people~~
     - A reports tells which people need to give/take money to which people in order to be even

+6. **Misc**
+    - PeriodUnit and Interval need to be implemented with a scheduler
+    - Graphs could use more work
+    - More validation in form
+    - Login page
+    - Migration tool for DB changes in prod

 ## Known Issues

 - Form still needs more validation when empty, some entities can be created with all null values, even the ones that have constraints throw SQL errors, they need to be gracefully handled.
+- Errors need to be caught and handled
-- Graphs still need a lot of improvements
+- Graphs still need ~~a lot of~~ **some** improvements
-- PeriodUnit and Interval need to be implemented
+- PeriodUnit and Interval need to be implemented with a scheduler
 - ~~ExpenseView dosent refresh after an edit operation anymore~~